George

 pursuit of inclination incompatible with the sentiment

-partiality may be retained for my services, that,
+may be retained for my services, that, in the present

-in the present circumstances of our country, you will
+circumstances of our country, you will not disapprove

-undertook the arduous trust, were explained on the
+the arduous trust, were explained on the proper occasion.

-of myself; and every day the increasing weight of
+motives to diffidence of myself; and every day the increasing

-years admonishes me more and more, that the shade
+weight of years admonishes me more and more, that the

-of retirement is as necessary to me as it will be
+shade of retirement is as necessary to me as it will

 given peculiar value to my services, they were temporary,